AbbVie

 Acquisition in 2016

-Stemcentrx is a biotechnology company focused on developing innovative therapies aimed at curing cancer and significantly enhancing patient survival rates.
+Stemcentrx is a biotechnology company focused on developing innovative therapies aimed at curing cancer and improving patient survival rates.
 Founded in 2008 by Brian Slingerland and Scott J. Dylla, the company is headquartered in South San Francisco, California.
-Stemcentrx specializes in disease-specific treatments that target tumors at their source, specifically by eliminating cancer stem cells, which are responsible for initiating and sustaining tumor growth.
-This approach helps healthcare providers offer more effective solutions to their patients.
-In June 2016, Stemcentrx became a subsidiary of AbbVie, furthering its capabilities in cancer research and drug development.
+Stemcentrx specializes in creating disease-specific treatments that target cancer stem cells, the cells responsible for initiating and sustaining tumor growth.
+This approach allows healthcare providers to more effectively address the root causes of cancer, enhancing the potential for successful outcomes for patients.
+In 2016, Stemcentrx became a subsidiary of AbbVie, further expanding its resources and capabilities in the fight against cancer.

 Lodo Therapeutics